Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Timeline
 ********

-The *Timeline* editor, identified by a clock icon, is used for manipulating keyframes, scrubbing the playhead and it includes transport controls.
+The *Timeline* editor, identified by a clock icon, is used for manipulating keyframes & scrubbing the playhead.

 .. figure:: /images/editors_timeline_interface.png